hphelion/documentation/cloudos/install.beforeyouinstall.md

  c.
 If your hypervisor is KVM, ensure the virt type is set to KVM.

-3. Download the HP Cloud OS ISO to the host's local file system or data store.
+3. Download the HP Helion Cloud OS ISO to the host's local file system or data store.

 4. Configure the virtual machine Admin Node to point to the ISO as a CD/DVD drive or install media ISO image.

-## Boot the Admin Node Using the HP Cloud OS ISO
+## Boot the Admin Node Using the HP Helion Cloud OS ISO

 To boot the Admin Node using the ISO: